 Caesars also set up a website to address frequently asked questions about the incident.

 Esther D’Amico is Kiplinger’s senior news editor.
-A long-time regulatory journalist, Esther has covered a range of industries including antitrust and congressional affairs, infrastructure, transportation, climate change and the industrial chemicals sector.
+A long-time antitrust and congressional affairs journalist, Esther has covered a range of beats including infrastructure, climate change and the industrial chemicals sector.
+She previously served as chief correspondent for a financial news service where she chronicled debates in and out of Congress, the Department of Justice, the Federal Trade Commission and the Commerce Department with a particular focus on large mergers and acquisitions.
 She holds a bachelor’s degree in journalism and in English.

 - Joey SolitroContributor